apache/activemq-website/src/components/classic/documentation/outbound-communication.md

    </attribute>
 </mbean>
 ```
 In the [panacya-jms-ds.xml](outbound-communication.data/panacya-jms-ds.xml?version=5&modificationDate=1117021448000&api=v2) file section shown above, the value of the `Properties` element is set to `PhysicalName=queue.outbound`.
-This value is the physical name of the ActiveMQ Classic destination the `SenderEJB` will be sending messages to and not a JNDI name.
+This value is the physical name of the ActiveMQ destination the `SenderEJB` will be sending messages to and not a JNDI name.
 In other words, the value of the `PhysicalName` property has no meaning to JBoss.
-It is purely an ActiveMQ Classic setting.
+It is purely an ActiveMQ setting.

 ##### [jboss.xml](outbound-communication.data/jboss.xml?version=3&modificationDate=1117021488000&api=v2) – _The JBoss Deployment Descriptor_